alimoncul/library-mgnt-system/README.md

 ### Backend

 The backend is built on `Node.js` with `Express`, providing a RESTful API.
-Data persistence is handled by `Sequelize ORM` to interact with a relational database.
+Data persistence is handled by `Sequelize ORM` to interact with a relational database. joi is used for request validation.

 #### Models